mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/installation.md

-# Installing OpenEnclave SDK (simulation and hardware modes)
+# Installation
 ______________________________________________

-To build an sgx application for our minimal KMS, we will be using OpenEnclave SDK which builds enclave applications using C and C++.
+To build an SGX application for our minimal KMS, we will be using **OpenEnclave SDK**, which builds enclave applications using C and C++.

-This installation guide focuses on OpenEnclave SDK running in simulation and hardware mode using Azure.
+We will walk you through how to set up everything you need to use it in both **simulation mode** and **hardware mode**.

-This installation guide focuses on OpenEnclave SDK running in simulation and hardware mode.
-Simulation mode works on any machine but it does not have all the key security features.
-It is good for playing around but is not intended for production.
-Hardware mode will have all the security features but requires specific Intel processors to be run.
-For real tests, you can find a machine on Azure.
+- Simulation mode works on **any machine** but **does not have all the key security features**.
+It can be useful for running **tests** but is not intended for production.

-[LAURA SUGGESTION FORE PREVIOUS PARAGRAPH:
-This installation guide will walk you through how to set up everything you need to use the OpenEnclave SDK in both simulation mode and hardware mode.
-Simulation mode works on any machine but does not have all the key security features.
-It can be useful for running tests but is not intended for production.
-Hardware mode has all the Intel SGX security features but requires specific Intel processors.
-If you want to complete this tutorial in hardware mode, we recommend using a DCvs3 Azure VM.
+- Hardware mode has **all the Intel SGX security features** but **requires specific Intel processors**.
+If you want to complete this tutorial in hardware mode, we **recommend** using a **DCvs3 Azure VM**.
-]

-***# Any machine or do you need some minimum processing power ?
-[YASS] No processing for tests***

 ## Pre-requisites
 ______________________________

 ### Simulation mode

-- *We recommend a Linux Ubuntu distribution **18.04** or **20.04 LTS**.*
+- We recommend a **Linux Ubuntu** distribution **18.04** or **20.04 LTS**.

 ### Hardware mode

+***#[OPHELIE] One important thing to keep in mind: we can tell people to do this on Azure, no choice.
+We can explain why we made that choice, but if we have a free trial possibility...
+This is not like a classic product tutorial. this is a course =) The same way a teacher tells you to buy books, well... we tell people to try this on Azure***

+- The processor must support **SGX 2**, with **Flexible Launch Control**.
+- **Linux** distribution greater than or equal to **18.04** and **Linux headers version** greater than or equal to **5.11**.

-The easiest way to get started would be to create a virtual machine (**VM**) on Azure.
+The easiest way to get started is to create a virtual machine (**VM**) on Azure, because it has all those requirements.
 The VM that will be used for hardware mode in this tutorial is a **DCsv3 VM** with an **Ubuntu 20.04** OS image.

-*Prerequisites:*
-- *The processor must support SGX 2, with Flexible Launch Control.*
-- *Linux distribution greater than or equal to 18.04 and Linux headers version greater than or equal to 5.11*
-- *Azure hardware mode: Access to a DCvs3 Azure confidential VM.*

-***# [LAURA COMMENT: Azure is not necessarily a pre-requisite if someone wants to follow along on their own SGX2 device though?
-[YASS] actually it is, we only try to give directions for azure because the KMS will only be dev for azure***

 ***# LAURA COMMENT: We have a guide on how to get a free trial with Azure and set up an Azure DCSV3 VM- we could always include this in this guide if you want?
 It could be a separate page that we link to, maybe in a `resources` folder or something?
 I have a copy of this file locally I can share with you] [YASS] You might be right, I'll wait for ophelie insight on this cause I am lazy and don't want to do it (maybe it's too much detail for lecturer?
 If he can't set up the VM on azure it's not a good begining for what will come after)***
+***[OPHELIE] So I agree with Laura.
+It's not about not being able to set up the VM on azure.
+It's about giving instructions all here, on how to do things.
+And we already have this anyways so it doesn't hurt - but I'm just wondering if actually in this particular case a link wouldn't make more sense because it sends on OUR documentation in BlindAI and I guess that also wouldn't hurt...***

 ## How to set-up Simulation mode
 ______________________________________

-For this simulation set-up mode, we can use any dev environment.
-However, we highly recommend using **a Linux OS and 20.04 Ubuntu distribution** as they are the ones used in this tutorial and are also the ones that work well with OpenEnclave.
+For the simulation set-up mode, you can use any development environment, but for this course, we'll be using **a Linux OS and 20.04 Ubuntu distribution** so we highly recommend you use it to make it easier for you.

-***# [LAURA COMMENT: In pre-requisites we say you need a Linux Ubuntu >=18.04 and here we say you can use whatever environment- this is confusing!
-If it is not essential maybe we can say **recommended:** in the pre-requisites section.]
-[YASS] I've changed the paragraph a little bit***

-The simulation mode works in the same way as the hardware mode but the Intel instructions are simulated in software rather than using hardware.
+The simulation mode works in the same way as the hardware mode.
+The difference is that the Intel instructions are simulated in software rather than using hardware.

+!!! warning

-*PS: Keep in mind that key security features behind confidential computing are not available in simulation mode!*
+	- Keep in mind that **key security features** behind confidential computing are **not available in simulation** mode!

-*PS: The packages used in this guide may not work for other OS or other linux distributions.
-The installation may also be different.*
+	- The **packages** used in this guide **might not work for other OS or Linux distributions**.
+The installation might also be different.

-*When building our KMS project we will note at the beginning of each section if it is possible to follow along in simulation mode!*
+When building our KMS project we will note at the beginning of each section if it is possible to follow along in simulation mode!

 ### Installing OpenEnclave SDK and its dependencies